apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/tools.md

 - `<target>` specifies the name of a previously added target.
 If `<target>` is not specified, the default target is used, if one has been created.
-This argument is only required if you want the script to deploy your app to a BlackBerry device or simulator and you have not created a default target.
+This argument is only required if you want the script to deploy your app to a BlackBerry device or emulator and you have not created a default target.
 Additionally, if `<target>` is a device, then that device must be connected to your computer by USB connection or be connected to the same Wi-Fi network as your